Patents and Proprietary Rights

 - Freedom to Contract: The University is free to contract with Employees, students, or others to license uses of or to transfer or acquire the copyright in works.

 - Policy Interpretation and Dispute Resolution: This policy and its implementation may require interpretation and review.
-University constituents should make every attempt to resolve disputes informally with the assistance of one or more of the following: the Office of the Ombudsman, Office of the Provost and Vice President of Academic Affairs, Vice President for Research, Chief Information Officer, Director of the Office of Innovation and Industry Engagement, or other official.
+University constituents should make every attempt to resolve disputes informally with the assistance of one or more of the following: the Office of the Ombudsman, Office of the Provost and Vice President of Academic Affairs, Vice President for Research, Chief Information Officer, Director of the Office of Innovation and Commercialization, or other official.
 If informal procedures and consultation do not provide resolution of a dispute or policy issue, University constituents may file a request for formal dispute resolution or policy interpretation with the Office of the Provost.

 - Deliverables means copyrighted works that must be authored and delivered in order to comply with the obligations of a sponsored activity agreement.